Included in the programme: PdF D-DCIJ_ENG Didactics of Foreign Language

 - Foreign language at B1 level

-- One selective linguistic course (Pragmalinguistics, Sociolinguistics).
+- One compulsory optional linguistic course (Pragmalinguistics, Sociolinguistics).

 Proposal of dissertation topics and topics of defended dissertations